codeonlyjs/website/content/guide/components.md

         // Child elements
         {
             type: "p",
-            text: "This is some text",
+            text: "A Styled Paragraph",
         }
     ]
   }
 }

-Style.declare(`
+css`
 .my-component
 {
     p
     {
         text-align: center;
+        font-weight: bold;
+        color: orange;
     }
 }
-`);
+`;
 ```

 <div class="tip">

-Styles declared by `Style.declare()` are added to the document
+Styles declared with <code>css``</code> are added to the document
-exactly as specified.
-The above example using nested CSS for
+exactly as declared.
+The above example which is using nested CSS
-scoping requires a reasonably modern browser.
+for scoping which requires a reasonably modern browser.

 If you need to work with old browsers that don't support this you
 will need to either manually de-nest your declarations or use an
 external CSS preprocesor (LESS, SASS etc...) - but they can't be
-used with the CodeOnly's `Style.declare` mechanism.
+used with the <code>css``</code> function.

 </div>